kuzzleio/documentation-old/src/api-documentation/notifications/document-creating.md

 ---
 layout: full.html
 algolia: true
-title: A document is about to be created
+title: On Document Creation Pending
-order: 100
+order: 200
 ---

+# On Document Creation Pending

-# A document is about to be created
+Notification received when a document is about to be created:

 ```javascript
 {